cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ## A tibble:4 × 2
 ```
 I pulled out 4 trehalose-6 phosphate synthase (TPS) genes from the genome annotation.
-It will be interesting to see their expression pattern in this heat stress time course.
+It will be interesting to see their expression patterns in this heat stress time course.

 # Experimental Design
 Before I start doing any analysis, I would first try to wrap my head around the experimental design.